floridajs/langchain.js_Talk/README.md

-# LangChain.js Talk Given by Damian Montero at the September 2023 FloridaJS Meetup
+# LangChain.js Talk Given by Damian Montero at the October 2023 FloridaJS Meetup

 to run it simply fork this repo and run:
 ```